By James Waterson

 If you’re going to travel, you should stay somewhere one of a kind.
 That’s exactly what you’ll get if you stay at any of the Sayles Ranch Guesthouses.
 These one- to four-bedroom houses along Sayles Street (which is within a historic district listed on the National Register of Historic Places) are furnished with charming décor representing different eras and styles.
 Stays at any of these houses are downright luxurious, but bringing friends you can split the bill with makes it more affordable.

-Of course, Abilene is also home to many hotels that suit just about any price range.
-Whether you’re looking to truly get away or for a starting point for discovering the Key City, you’ll find plenty of great options here.
+Of course, Abilene also has many hotels and guest rooms and suites that suit just about any price range.
+Whether you’re looking to truly get away or for a starting point for discovering the city, you’ll find plenty of great options here.

 Embark on a Birding Adventure